LLNL/MuyGPyS/README.md

         predictions,variances,sigma_sq = self.GP_layer(predictions)
         return predictions,variances,sigma_sq
 ```

+Most users will want to use the MuyGPyS.torch.muygps_layer module to construct
+a custom MuyGPs model.
+The model can then be calibrated using a standard
+PyTorch training loop.
+An example of the approach based on the low-level API
+is provided in `docs/examples/torch_tutorial.ipynb`.

 In order to use the `MuyGPyS` torch backend, run the following command at the
 beginning of your notebook or script.